readthedocs/readthedocs.org/docs/pull-requests.rst

 Features
 --------

-- **Build on Pull/Merge Request Events:** We create and build a new version when a pull/merge request is open, and when a new commit has been pushed.
+- **Build on Pull Request Events:** We create and build a new version when a pull request is open, and when a new commit has been pushed.

+- **Build Status Report:** When a build is triggered, a build pending notification is sent with a link to the build log.
+  When the build finishes we send a success notification with the link to the preview or a failure notification with a link to the build log.

 - **Warning Banner:** A warning banner is shown at the top of the documentation to let users know that this isn't the main documentation for the project.

   .. note:: This feature is available only for :doc:`Sphinx projects </intro/getting-started-with-sphinx>`.

-- **Build Status Report:** When a build is triggered, a build pending notification is sent with a link to the build log.
-  When the build finishes we send a success notification with the link to the preview or a failure notification with a link to the build log.

 .. figure:: /_static/images/github-build-status-reporting.gif
    :align: center